David Bodian: Early life and education

 In 1910, David Bodian was born in St. Louis, Missouri to Jewish parents who had emigrated from Ukraine.
 He grew up with his four sisters and younger brother in Chicago, where he attended public school.
 He would later enter Crane Junior College after graduating from high school.

-In 1929 Bodian attended the University of Chicago, where he received a bachelor of science degree in zoology in 1931, his Ph.D. in anatomy in 1934 and his M.D. in 1937.
+In 1929 Bodian attended the University of Chicago, where he received a Bachelor of Science degree in zoology in 1931, his Ph.D. in anatomy in 1934 and his M.D. in 1937.
 He was under the supervision of Charles Judson Herrick, Norman Hoer and George William Bartelmez while working on his thesis project on the visual pathways of the opossum.
 It was during this time where he developed a staining technique for nerve cells.
 In the following year of 1938, Bodian spent a few months at the University of Michigan as a National Research Council postdoctoral fellow under the direction of Elizabeth Crosby.

 Career

 In 1938, Bodian was offered a fellowship in the Department of Anatomy at the Johns Hopkins School of Medicine to join Howard A. Howe to study polio in monkeys.
 He later came to Johns Hopkins University in 1939 as a research fellow in anatomy where he would begin a long-standing partnership with Howe.
-However, this fellowship at Johns Hopkins University would be shortly terminated due to a lack of funding.
+However, this fellowship at Johns Hopkins University would be terminated shortly due to a lack of funding.
 In 1940, Bodian served an interim period of a few months as an assistant professor of anatomy at the Western Reserve University School of Medicine in Cleveland, Ohio.
 When the National Foundation for Infantile Paralysis awarded funding to the Department of Epidemiology at the Johns Hopkins School of Hygiene and Public Health to support research on polio, Bodian returned to Hopkins, and he and Howe joined the School of Hygiene and Public Health to continue their research in 1942.

 Bodian advanced from assistant professor of epidemiology to associate professor in 1946 and later became professor of anatomy and director of the department in 1957.
 He served as editor-in-chief of the American Journal of Epidemiology from 1948 to 1957.
 In 1977, he became professor emeritus of anatomy and neurobiology in the Department of Laryngology and Otology.
 In his later work, Bodian studied the spiral structure within the cochlea known as the Organ of Corti as well as the morphology of nerve cells.